BitterSweetcandyshop/dotfiles/README.md

 ~~fuck you~~ have a good day ~~twat~~<3
-> more details in readme2.md
+> more details, contact, and in-depth help in readme2.md

 > some more photos in media folder